 What Is A Data Pipeline?

-A data pipeline is a series of automated actions that gather data from multiple sources and deliver it to the user at the specific point and time where it adds value
+A data pipeline is a series of automated actions that gather data from multiple sources and deliver it to the user at a specific point and time where it adds value

 Unlike a traditional database, a data pipeline emphasizes constant movement and multiple sources.
 A data pipeline may combine existing data from your organization and leverage outside data sources.
 For example, a data pipeline at a property insurance company might combine an internal actuarial database with external weather pattern data to refine insurance pricing.

 A data pipeline is a way to give analysts and customers access to real-time insight rather than waiting for reports.
-Since 2020, we’ve seen an increasing number of supply chain delays and disruptions.
-Walmart and Home Depot are pursuing highly creative solutions to these challenges by chartering their own cargo ships, according to NBC News.
-This solution carries a significant price tag of as much as $40,000 per day for a vessel.
-Before incurring those expenses, companies would be better served to have a data-driven cost benefit analysis..
+Since 2020, we’ve seen many supply chain delays and disruptions.
+According to NBC News, Walmart and Home Depot pursue highly creative solutions to these challenges by chartering their cargo ships.
+However, this solution carries a significant price tag of as much as $40,000 per day for a vessel.
+Before incurring those expenses, companies would be better served to have a data-driven cost-benefit analysis.

 Ingredient 2: Machine Learning Operations (ML Ops)

 An Australian financial services company is now using machine learning to improve its fraud detection.
-Specifically, the company was able to create new models to significantly improve fraud detection.
+Specifically, the company was able to create new models to improve fraud detection significantly.
 Improving fraud detection means fewer fraud costs and reduced reputational risk.

 Ingredient 3: Move Data To Where It Creates Value